Scientific research of the anthropological remains

 The Archaeological Context of Greek Mythology

 Kydonia, 13th century BC.
 A catastrophic earthquake, between 6.5 and 7.5 Richter, causes a death toll, while the survivors face shock, utter devastation and social dislocation.
 In an attempt to pacify the angry chthonic gods, a young woman and forty-nine animals are ritually slaughtered.
 Mingled human and animal body parts, butchered in precisely the same way, were scattered over the cracked plaster floor of a colonnaded hall and sealed with stones.
-It is an act of profound humility and piety.
-The sacrifice was discovered thirty-three centuries later, during excavations of the ancient palatial complex on Kastelli Hill buried deep below buildings in the historic town of Chania.
 It is the earliest archaeological evidence for a Mycenean Greek form of maiden sacrifice recorded in myths.
 Until now regarded as fiction, this discovery proves the historicity of myth.
-Prior to the final decades of the 20th century excavated skeletal remains were rarely retained for study.
-Without anthropological research, this human sacrifice would have been lost.
-This book discusses burials from non-cemetery contexts and earlier, previously doubted claims for human sacrifice in prehistoric Crete.
-The author has been involved since the 1970’s in research on Minoan human skeletal remains.

 The Lady of Ippeios

-Removing the schist stone slabs that sealed the cist grave at Ippeios uncovered a tragedy twenty-eight centuries old.
-The excavation brought to light the skeleton of a young woman, aged between 21 and 25 years of, elegantly attired, with exquisite gold jewellery and four bronze fibulae that adorned her clothing.
+Removing the schist stone slabs that sealed the cist grave at Ippeios uncovered a tragedy twenty-eight centuries old — the skeleton of a young woman, elegantly attired, with exquisite gold jewellery and four bronze fibulae that adorned her clothing.

 The cranium has slightly sunken cheek bones, more noticeable on the right due to caries and abscesses affecting the molars on both sides of the oral cavity, as well as the loss of several teeth from the mandible.

-We present the palaeopathological investigation of geopoiesis of a brain of a young woman, between 18 to 25 years of age, from a 5th century BC tomb excavated in the cemetery of the acropolis of Exombourgo on the Island of Tenos in the Aegean.
+The palaeopathological investigation of geopoiesis of a brain of a young woman, between 18 and 25 years of age, from a tomb excavated in the cemetery of the acropolis of Exombourgo on the island of Tenos in the Aegean.